pr4xx/tenancy-problem-demo/README.md

 # The configuration

+This issue only appears when using the `RedisTenancyBootstrapper` together with `QueueTenancyBootstrapper`.
 Main problem is probably adding the `cache` connection to `prefixed_connections` in the tenancy config.
 I found no way of telling Laravel to use a different cache store for the `illuminate:queue:restart` key, this would prevent this issue.